bsierieb1/xdasi-bio-2021-archive/docs/syllabus/week_13_LogisticRegression_Thanksgiving/index.md

 <!-- ########################################################################### -->

-# :turkey: THANKSGIVING - No Class Thursday or Friday, Nov.
+# THANKSGIVING - No Class Thursday or Friday, Nov.
 25-26

 <!-- ########################################################################### -->